 Other Astronomical Tools

 There are other astronomical tools used by Muggles and wizards alike.
 One of these is the orrery, which is a model of the solar system, with the planets moving around the Sun.
-While the Sun and planets are shown as being larger or smaller than the other bodies as they are in life, they are not to scale: otherwise, to make the smallest planet, Mercury, visible (say one millimeter big), the orrery would have to be enormous (Neptune would have to be nearly 100 meters from the Sun).
+While the Sun and planets are shown as being larger or smaller than the other bodies as they are in life, they are not to scale: otherwise, to make the smallest planet, Mercury, visible (say one millimeter big), the orrery would have to be enormous (Neptune would have to be nearly one kilometer from the Sun).
 The time taken by the planets to revolve around the Sun are to scale, but of course they are much shorter in the model than they are in the sky; otherwise you couldn’t see the motion of even the fastest planet, Mercury.
 In the Muggle-built version, the planets are attached to the sun by metal rods and made to move by electrical motors.
 In the magical version, the sun and the planets float in the air and are enchanted to move, making for a much nicer aesthetic, in my humble opinion.
 This tool is used mainly for educational rather than research purposes.

 A star chart too is used by both magical people and Muggles.
 It is a flat map of the sky with no magical properties, but it helps you locate stars and constellations in the sky.
 Unlike the celestial globe, it won’t help you find the planets unless you already know where they are, but it’s much lighter to carry around when you’re outside stargazing.
 Star charts will be discussed in more detail in a later year.